 Find answers to frequently asked questions (FAQs) about government services.
-Just click on a question below to reveal the answer associated with it.
+Just click on a question below to read the answer or scroll down to read them all.

 Yes.
 Title II of the ADA prohibits discrimination against qualified people with disabilities in all public programs, activities and services.

 Does the ADA apply to the federal government?

 No. However, the federal government is covered by Section 504 of the Rehabilitation Act of 1973.